yaahc/yaahallo.github.io/_posts/2020-04-09-try-blocks.md

 However, once we have try blocks I imagine I'm not going to love having to put a try block and indent level around the full body of every function that returns a Result.
-To deal with this I would like propose adding support for annotating the function body block itself with `try`.
+To deal with this I would like to propose adding support for annotating the function body block itself with `try`.
 This is distinct from function level try, which to me is the try equivalent of `async fn`, and would be written as `try fn`.
 Also, these proposals are not mutually exclusive.
 With this change the above example becomes:

 ```rust
 fn foo() -> Result<PathBuf, io::Error> try {